 Shoulder Prep for Dips

 The dip can be stressful on the shoulder so be sure to properly warm up the joint with some basic mobility exercises first.
 If anterior deltoid mobility is limited work on improving this range of motion by performing end-range activation.
+You can use a chair while kneeling on the floor as below, a bar-height table at home, or a racked barbell.
+You want a stable surface in any case.

 - Approach parallel bars set to shoulder height, but use a step to get high enough to grasp both bars without jumping